gjmveloso/gjmveloso.github.io/_posts/2015-08-02-engineering-culture.md

 **2. Shared sense of responsibility**

-Companies with strong cultures have employees that act as founders.
+Companies with strong cultures have __employees that act as founders__.
 They aren't there only for money.
 They're moved by a purpose and by improving his craft.
 Quoting one of the signs at Facebook HQ, _"no problem is someone else's problem"_.
 It's that time someone provide a link to [Daniel Pink's 2009 TED Talk](https://www.youtube.com/watch?v=rrkrvAUbU9Y), right?

 **3. Practice-oriented**